 Fortunately for most of our tour guests, Americans, Canadians, and Australians do not need a visa to visit Japan.
-All you need is a valid passport (make sure it doesn’t expire before the end of your trip!), and you do not need to prepare anything ahead of time.
+All you need is a valid passport – just make sure it doesn’t expire before the end of your trip!

-Whether you are ultimately heading to Okinawa, Osaka, or elsewhere in Japan, you will likely connect via one of the two main Tokyo airports.
+If you are ultimately heading to Okinawa, Osaka, or another city in Japan other than Tokyo, you will likely connect via one of the two main Tokyo airports – Narita or Haneda.
 You’ll go through customs and immigration and collect your bags in Tokyo, and then re-check in for your connection.

-However, you can fill out your customs and immigration forms ahead of time via Japan Travel Web.
+We suggest that you fill out your customs and immigration forms ahead of time via Japan Travel Web.
 This process takes about 15 minutes and will expedite the airport arrival process.
 For guidance on the form, watch this video.
 Make sure you opt to do the customs declaration at this point to.
 Upon completion, you’ll get a unique QR code to be presented to both immigration and customs officials; save it on your phone (or print it).

 Or, you can fill out the paper forms on the plane to Japan or upon arrival.
 On the form, and sometimes by customs officers, you’ll be asked why you’re in Japan.
 Your purpose is “tourism.”
 If you need to elaborate, you can say “watching baseball.”